astropy/photutils/docs/photutils/segmentation.rst

 the filtering is the sources will be made more circular than they actually are.
-If you wish to reproduce `SExtractor`_ results, then use the ``filter_kernel`` input to `~photutils.segmentation.segment_properties` to filter the ``data`` prior to centroid and morphological measurements.
-The kernel should be the same one used to define the source segments in `~photutils.detect_sources`.
+If you wish to reproduce `SExtractor`_ results, then use the ``filter_kernel`` input to :func:`~photutils.segmentation.segment_properties` to filter the ``data`` prior to centroid and morphological measurements.
+The kernel should be the same one used to define the source segments in :func:`~photutils.detect_sources`.
 If ``filter_kernel`` is `None`, then the centroid and morphological measurements will be performed on the unfiltered ``data``.
 Note that photometry is *always* performed on the unfiltered ``data``.

 Modifying Segmentation Images
 -----------------------------

-Photutils also provides several functions that can be used to modify segmentation images prior to performing source photometry and measurements.
-For example, segmented sources can be combined or relabeled using :func:`~photutils.segmentation.relabel_segments`.
+The :class:`~photutils.segmentation.SegmentationImage` object provides several methods that can be used to modify itself prior to performing source photometry and measurements, including:

-Specified labeled segments (e.g., diffraction spikes, known artifacts) can be removed from a segmentation image using :func:`~photutils.segmentation.remove_segments`.
-Labeled segments can also be removed based on a mask image (:func:`~photutils.segmentation.remove_masked_segments`) or in regions around the border of an image (:func:`~photutils.segmentation.remove_border_segments`).
-Finally, :func:`~photutils.segmentation.relabel_sequential` can relabel a segmentation image sequentially such that there are no missing label numbers.
+  * :meth:`~photutils.segmentation.SegmentationImage.relabel`:
+    Relabel one or more label numbers.

+  * :meth:`~photutils.segmentation.SegmentationImage.relabel_sequential`:
+    Relable the label numbers sequentially.

+  * :meth:`~photutils.segmentation.SegmentationImage.keep_labels`:
+    Keep only certain label numbers.

+  * :meth:`~photutils.segmentation.SegmentationImage.remove_labels`:
+    Remove one or more label numbers.

+  * :meth:`~photutils.segmentation.SegmentationImage.remove_border_labels`:
+    Remove labeled segments near the image border.

+  * :meth:`~photutils.segmentation.SegmentationImage.remove_masked_labels`:
+    Remove labeled segments located within a masked region.

+  * :meth:`~photutils.segmentation.SegmentationImage.outline_segments`:
+    Outline the labeled segments for plotting.

 Reference/API